alchemycodelab/module-one-curriculum-base/PATTERNS.md

 - yawp create review, search restaurants -->

 ## 9) List / Detail
     - list pages display a list where each item contains a link to a detail page about that particular item
     - detail pages shows that item's id in the url.
-Detail pages shows info about just that item
+Detail page shows info about just that item

 ```js